forta-network/docs/docs/stake-on-scan-node.md

 - **Active shares:** represent active stake, which is counted for security.
 Minted when depositing stake.
 These shares are transferrable
 - **Inactive shares:** represent inactive stake, not counted for security.
 Minted when `init withdrawal` is executed.
 These shares are non transferrable.
 After `staking delay`, these shares can be burned to get the staked FORT back:

+⚠️ Staking more than the minimum in a Scan Node does not affect the rewards in any way. ⚠️

+Values and parameters are subject to change.

 ## Depositing stake

 Deposit FORT to get active shares.